-Candidates are expected to have at least three years work experiences.
-However exceptional candidates can be admitted to the programme with less experience than this.
+MBA candidates are expected to have at least three years work experience.
+Executive MBA candidates a minimum of five years work experience.
+However exceptional candidates can be admitted to a programme with less experience. .

 Additional Requirements

 Candidates might be requested to attend an interview prior to being made an offer.
 In the case of overseas students these interviews might be delegated to members of the University's International Office.